 The medieval streets and narrow side alleys weave you typical old town highlights of Bern, including a smattering of churches, a Town Hall and an opulent mint and gold-topped parliament building.
 Ghost walks take place in the old medieval alleyways at night for an alternative look at the city’s history.

 What to Do in Bern – Climb Higher

 One of the best elevated viewpoints over the old city is from the Rose Garden (the entrance pathway is metres away from the bear pit).
-A green oasis up high, filled with over 200 types of roses, this area is an idyllic frame over the orange hues of historical brickwork and dominating Aare that feeds it.
+A green oasis up high, filled with over 200 types of roses, this area is an idyllic frame over the orange hues of historical brickwork and the dominating river in Bern that feeds it.
 You can also climb the 222 steps of Bern Münster for a 360 panoramic viewing ledge.

 The Restaurant Rosegarten is a good excuse to stop and enjoy this postcard view, as is the Altes Tramdepot craft beer brewery and restaurant at the bottom of the hill which looks out to the old town.

 Bern Bears – The Famous Symbol